peterjinweigu/School-Projects/Letter Mutation/documentation.md

 **Ultimately, our time complexity becomes `O(26nm^2)` or `O(nm^2)` per a two-word query**

 ## Pseudocode
-Assuming that we already have a HashMap that contains the dictionary -
+Assuming that we already have a HashMap that contains the dictionary:

 1. Before executing our breadth-first-search algorithm, we need to add our starting word to the queue and mark it as visited.